LAL/trackml-library/README.md

 The submission file must associate each hit in each event to one and only one reconstructed particle track.
 The reconstructed tracks must be uniquely identified only within each event.
-Participants are advised to compress the submission file (with zip, bzip2, gzip) before submission to [Kaggle site](kaggle_trackml).
+Participants are advised to compress the submission file (with zip, bzip2, gzip) before submission to the [Kaggle site](kaggle_trackml).

 *   **event_id**: numerical identifier of the event; corresponds to the number